MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/backup-workload-cluster.md

 - Velero on Windows: Velero does not officially support Windows.
 In testing, the Velero team was able to backup only stateless Windows applications.
 [Restic integration](https://velero.io/docs/v1.6/restic/) and backups of stateful applications or persistent volumes are not supported.

-- Velero CLI help: To see all options associated with a specific command, provide the `–help` flag with that command.
+- Velero CLI help: To see all options associated with a specific command, provide the `--help` flag with that command.
 For example, `velero restore create --help` shows all options associated with the **create** command.

   To list all options of restore, use `velero restore --help`: